soquanchi/interactive-video-grid/README.md

 ## Notable Works from the Community

 If you'd like to be featured here, reach out to the author at the email provided below.

-Alternatively, in a much more straightforward manner, you can set the autoGrantPermission variable in your config.js file if you've chosen to fork and publish through Github.
+Alternatively, in a much more straightforward manner, you can set the **autoGrantPermission** variable in your config.js file to **true** if you've chosen to fork and publish through Github.

 ## Technical Contact